Video suggests Wildcats LB Santino Marchiol used racist term

 The Dallas Morning News first reported the story Friday.

-Marchiol transferred to Arizona this summer to reunite with Kevin Sumlin, who initially recruited him to A&M. Sumlin, who is black, was fired last November.
+Marchiol transferred to Arizona this summer to reunite with Kevin Sumlin, who initially recruited him to A&M. Sumlin was fired last November.
 Marchiol’s position coach, defensive coordinator Marcel Yates, is also black.

 Although he transferred from one FBS school to another, Marchiol — who grew up in Centennial, Colorado — is seeking immediate eligibility.
 In their case for a waiver made to the NCAA, Marchiol’s family and their attorney contended that Marchiol and others had been mistreated by the new Texas A&M staff.